sybilhoangRG/support.balsamiq.com/content/plugins/importtoatlassian.md

 ---

-{{% alert info %}}**Note:** This FAQ is for older versions of Mockups for Atlassian Server prodcts.
+{{% alert info %}}**Note:** This FAQ is for older versions of Mockups for Atlassian Server products.
 If you are using a Balsamiq Wireframes for Atlassian Server add-on, or one of our Atlassian Cloud apps, your .bmpr project files will just work.
 If you run into any issues, please [get in touch](mailto:support@balsamiq.com)  {{% /alert %}}

 In Google Drive, Confluence Server or JIRA Server you can use export/import to import mockups you've created on your site, or those you saved from elsewhere.
 Here's how you'd do it.